sjbreiner/IW2022/README.md

 		```
 		julia> _
 		```
 3. Run `Pkg.add("IJulia")` at the Julia prompts to install Julia's Jupyter notebook package.

-		If you already have Jupyter installed (e.g., with Anaconda) you can use that, but you may need to install a new kernel)
+If you already have Jupyter installed (e.g., with Anaconda) you can use that, but you may need to install a new kernel.

 4. Run `Pkg.add("Catlab")` to install the Catlab package.